inteliquent/voice-platform-demo/README_doorman_demo.md

 - VZW -  `*727089827739`
 - AT&T or T-Mobile -  `**21*17089827739#`)
 2. Call your mobile number (one that has forwarding active) - call is forwarded to `708-982-7739` which is an Inteliquent number with Voice Platform capabilities enabled.
-3. The call arrives to Inteliquent Voice Platform and the following script is triggered: ([Inteliquent Doorman demo](sample/doorman_demo.xml))
+3. The call arrives at the Inteliquent Voice Platform and the following script is triggered: ([Inteliquent Doorman demo](sample/doorman_demo.xml))
 4. Voice Platform checks that this is a forwarded call.
-5. “Doorman functionality” is triggered and plays prompt saying “Hi!
+5. “Doorman functionality” is triggered and plays a prompt saying “Hi!
 You have reached Inteliquent's Doorman demo.
 Please say your first and last names and the purpose of your call after the beep.
 Then I'll try to connect you.”
 6. Record the message (8 seconds) after recording stops caller hears “Thanks”
 7. Caller hears ringing
 8. Call is made to the registered Groundwire client and the client rings
-9. When you answer the incoming call  the following message is played “ Call from” + recording is played + Press 1 to answer; press 2 to answer with recording enabled; press 3 to send the call to voicemail; press 4 to reject or simply hangup.
+9. When you answer the incoming call  the following message is played “ Call from” + recording is played + Press 1 to answer; press 2 to answer with recording enabled; press 3 to send the call to voicemail; press 4 to reject or simply hang up.

 - If `1` is pressed the call is connected
 - If `2` is pressed the call is connected and both parties hear "This call is being recorded" and the callee also hears "to stop the recording press 5 at any time" when either party hangs up or the callee presses #5 the audio file with the recording is posted to this site https://webhook.site/#!/84f01ee0-1cc6-43f3-afa9-f10639c041f4
-- If `3` is pressed the caller is sent to voicemail and link to file is posted to this site https://webhook.site/#!/84f01ee0-1cc6-43f3-afa9-f10639c041f4, Voicemail is also transcribed and the transcription is sent to the forwarding number (one that owns the app)
+- If `3` is pressed the caller is sent to voicemail and a link to the file is posted to this site https://webhook.site/#!/84f01ee0-1cc6-43f3-afa9-f10639c041f4, Voicemail is also transcribed and the transcription is sent to the forwarding number (one that owns the app)
 - If `4` is pressed call is ended

 When the call finishes call related information including the following is posted to this site https://webhook.site/#!/84f01ee0-1cc6-43f3-afa9-f10639c041f4